Sthipinilla/cloud-azure-windows-vms/README.md

 # Cloud - Azure - Windows VMs Opspack

-Azure Windows VMs allow you to monitor various performance metrics for Windows virtual machines, these include metrics for Logical Disk, Memory, Processor, System and Heartbeat.

-The service checks in this Opspack are designed to complement the service checks in the [Azure - Virtual Machines Opspack](https://github.com/opsview/cloud-azure-virtual-machines) (which works for both Linux and Windows VMs).
+Azure Windows VMs allow you to monitor various performance metrics for Windows virtual machines, these include metrics for Logical Disk, Memory, Processor, System and Heartbeat.<br/><br/>The service checks in this Opspack are designed to complement the service checks in the [Azure - Virtual Machines Opspack](https://github.com/opsview/cloud-azure-virtual-machines) (which works for both Linux and Windows VMs).
 If installed, this Opspack will provide a set of metrics for Windows VMs comparable to the [OS - Windows Base Opspack](https://github.com/opsview/os-windows-base).
-Configuring it requires administrator-level permissions for Azure, or the help of an administrator.

-**How does this Opspack differ from OS - Windows Base?**

-Using *OS - Windows Base* requires the installation of an Opsview Agent for Windows on the target VM - this may be computationally heavy and intrusive for use with small VMs or highly dynamic environments, or where Microsoft solutions are preferred.

-However, *OS - Windows Base* does not require Azure administrator permissions, only the ability to launch and configure a VM with internet connectivity and adjust security groups to let the agent communicate with the Opsview Master.

-**What does this Opspack offer above Azure - Virtual Machines?**

-The *Azure - Virtual Machines Opspack* offers the ability to track VM read/write operations, network traffic in and out, and CPU load.
-These metrics are gathered via Azure API calls using an administrator defined "Application" or "Service Principal".

-This Opspack complements *Azure - Virtual Machines* by offering extended metrics including memory utilization, processor queue length, processor time, logical disk space, heartbeats, and restart/shutdown history.
+Configuring it requires administrator-level permissions for Azure, or the help of an administrator.<br/><br/>**How does this Opspack differ from OS - Windows Base?**<br/><br/>Using *OS - Windows Base* requires the installation of an Opsview Agent for Windows on the target VM - this may be computationally heavy and intrusive for use with small VMs or highly dynamic environments, or where Microsoft solutions are preferred.<br/><br/>However, *OS - Windows Base* does not require Azure administrator permissions, only the ability to launch and configure a VM with internet connectivity and adjust security groups to let the agent communicate with the Opsview Master.<br/><br/>**What does this Opspack offer above Azure - Virtual Machines?**<br/><br/>The *Azure - Virtual Machines Opspack* offers the ability to track VM read/write operations, network traffic in and out, and CPU load.
+These metrics are gathered via Azure API calls using an administrator defined "Application" or "Service Principal".<br/><br/>This Opspack complements *Azure - Virtual Machines* by offering extended metrics including memory utilization, processor queue length, processor time, logical disk space, heartbeats, and restart/shutdown history.
 This requires the additional use a Microsoft-approved, open source log analytics agent, called the Log Analytics VM Extension, which Azure can auto-install on your target VM when you enable Azure Log Analytics (see Instructions: [Setup Azure Log Analytics](https://github.com/opsview/cloud-azure-windows-vms#setup-azure-log-analytics)).

 ## What You Can Monitor